 Oceans boil with hundreds of graceful dolphins as they combine families to form rare superpods.
 As social creatures, dolphins live in pods and family groups – which usually contain between two and 40 members – but sometimes they will form larger pods with hundreds or even thousands of dolphins.

-Known for his willingness to take his camera into areas where others would prefer not to go, Patrick Dykstra has captured incredible images and videos both above and below the waves.
+Known for his willingness to take his camera into areas where others would prefer not to go, Patrick Dykstra has captured incredible images both above and below the waves.
 From capturing Yemeni tribes to shooting underwater Antarctic icebergs, Dykstra has carved a career out of picturing the extraordinary.

 Incredible footage has captured rare angles of more than one hundred killer whales in the wild.
 Filmed in November in the fjords of northern Norway, it was shot by wildlife filmmaker Patrick Dykstra.
 The 36-year-old was able to capture incredible close-up shots of the whales in the freezing Arctic water – and also employed a drone to take stunning aerial views of the magnificent sea mammals.